PROGRAMME OF THE GALA CONCERT ON THE OCCASION OF THE PRESENTATION OF THE 2024 ANTONÍN DVOŘÁK PRIZE

 Leonard Bernstein: West Side Story, selection

 With one foot in the world of opera, the other in musicals, and an idealist’s belief in the power of theatre, Australian Barrie Kosky is one of today’s most sought after directors.
 He has the ability to draw out the pure essence of each piece and convey it radiantly to the public.
 This year’s Antonín Dvořák Prize thus goes to this artist, whose masterful grasping of music extends to many of the most beautiful Czech operas: Rusalka, The Cunning Little Vixen, From the House of the Dead, and, most recently, Katya Kabanova.
-This latest production, conducted by Jakub Hrůša at the 2023 Salzburg Festival, has been nominated for the 2024 Gramophone Awards.
+This latest production, conducted by Jakub Hrůša at the 2023 Salzburg Festival, won the 2024 Gramophone Awards.
 Kosky is a showman through and through, as the New York Times has written, yet one who also sees into the depth of things, utterly disregarding divisions between so-called high and low art.
 He served as the director of Komische Oper Berlin for ten years and currently works at the Bavarian State Opera and festivals in Aix-en-Provence, Bayreuth and Glyndebourne.
 Kosky’s multifaceted personality is mirrored in the programme of the concert, which features Dvořák and Janáček in the first half and musical composer superstars Kurt Weill and Leonard Bernstein in the second.

 “…a showman through and through, who operates with a young idealist’s belief in the power of theater and a brazen disregard for divisions between so-called high and low art”